rust-lang/book/nostarch/chapter15.md

 #### More Information About the Cons List

-A *cons list* is a data structure that comes from the Lisp programming language and its dialects and is made up of nested pairs.
+A *cons list* is a data structure that comes from the Lisp programming language and its dialects and is made up of nested pairs, and is the Lisp version of a linked list.
 Its name comes from the `cons` function (short for “construct function”) in Lisp that constructs a new pair from its two arguments.
 By calling `cons` on a pair consisting of a value and another pair, we can construct cons lists made up of recursive pairs.

 <!-- can you add a direct definition of the cons list -- we
 have a definition for the cons function, but not a direct one for the list.
 I